bruceMug/airquality_recommender/README.md

 This project was geared towards utilizing machine learning techniques to provide personalized air quality recommendations to users based on their health status, age, activities, and pm2.5 values.

+> :warning: **The project is still in development and the user interface is not yet complete**.
+We aimed at getting a predicting model first.

 ## Scope
 The project used a machine learning approach to develop personalized air quality recommendations.
 The following steps were taken: